maknetaRo/ObeyTheTestingGoat-my-try/README.md

 # ObeyTheTestingGoat-my-try

-### Rules:
-**1. The Unit-Test/Code Cycle**
-We can start to settle into the TDD unit-test/code cycle now:
+## Useful Commands and Concepts

+* Running the Django dev server
+`python manage.py runserver`

+* Running the functional tests
+`python functional_tests.py`

+* Running the unit tests
+`python manage.py test`

+* The unit-test/code cycle
-In the terminal, run the unit tests and see how they fail.
+1. Run the unit tests in the terminal.

-In the editor, make a minimal code change to address the current test failure.
+2. Make a minimal code change in the editor.

-And repeat!

-**2. **
+3. Repeat!